Haseeb Hameed's tour of India has been ended with Alastair Cook confirming he needs to return home to have surgery on his injured hand.

 "Unfortunately, he's got to go home and have a plate put in his hand, it's pretty bad," Cook said.
 He later added to Sky Sports: "It's a real testament to his courage, and I've no doubt we'll see him again in an England shirt.''

 Initially he was due to have an x-ray after the third Test finished, but instead it was done on the third day with the results sent back to the UK for assessment.
+He had taken blows during the first two Tests and was struck on the hand when dismissed in the first innings in Mohali.

 Hameed had enjoyed an impressive start to his Test career after having been overlooked for the two Tests in Bangladesh.
 He made 82 in the second innings of his Test debut in Rajkot, resisted for 144 balls as England attempted to bat out for a draw in Vizag and then shone in another losing cause in Mohali.